All types of braces consist of brackets and wires.

 A team member will place the archwires and if you want to wear colored elastics, you can choose your favorite shades.

 The process takes about 45 minutes to an hour.

 Once it is complete, we will explain how to care for your new braces, and you will be on your way.

-The orthodontist will check on your progress and adjust accordingly, bringing you one step closer to your fresh, new smile.
+The team will check on your progress and adjust accordingly, bringing you one step closer to your fresh, new smile.
 Every single time you visit Bathurst College Dentistry ® we will meet with you, answer your questions, and keep you updated so that you are confident about your treatment.